parasol-aser/UFO/README.md

 ```

 #### run in Eclipse
 The bug detection tool can be easily used in Eclipse.
-Create an Eclispe workspace and import the project `ufo-predict`.
+Create an Eclipse workspace and import the project `ufo-predict`.
 Run `UFOMain.java`.
 See more information in the folder `ufo-predict`.